 Give lettuce fertile, well-drained, moist soil with plenty of rich organic matter and a pH between 6.0 and 7.0.
 To check pH, test the soil with a purchased kit, or get a soil test through your regional Cooperative Extension office.
 Fertilize and lime according to test recommendations.

 If you don’t do a soil test, then assume that the soil isn’t ideal.
 Add nitrogen-rich amendments such as blood meal, cottonseed meal, or composted manure.
-Leaf lettuce needs nitrogen to grow tender, new leaves quickly, so fertilize throughout the growing season with Bonnie Herb & Vegetable Plant Food.
+Leaf lettuce needs nitrogen to grow tender, new leaves quickly, so fertilize throughout the growing season with Bonnie Herb, Vegetable & Flower Plant Food.

 In the spring, begin setting out lettuce plants about a month before the last frost.
 Lettuce grows best within a temperature range from 45 to about 80 degrees.
 Hot weather makes it bitter; extreme cold freezes it.
 When well rooted, some Bibb types such as Buttercrunch will tolerate a surprising amount of frost.